 Key components of your Security Testing strategy

-- Safeguarding Healthcare information
+Safeguarding Healthcare information

-The initial step in Security Testing is to check for vulnerabilities and identify potential risks for protected health information (PHI).
+The initial step in Security Testing is to check for vulnerabilities and identify potential risks to protected health information (PHI).
 Securing PHI further helps organizations to confirm that the application meets HIPAA Compliance.
 Strategic security testing can help organizations to safeguard sensitive healthcare information.
 Vulnerability Assessment forms a key component of the Security Testing strategy.

-- Effective Data Management
+Effective Data Management

-- Ensuring safe Data Transmission
+Ensuring safe Data Transmission

-- Managing Access to Data and systems
+Managing Access to Data and systems

-- Check for software quality
+Check for software quality

-Cigniti has a dedicated Security Testing Center of Excellence (TCoE) that has developed methodologies, processes, templates, checklists, and guidelines for web applications, software products, networks, and cloud.
+Cigniti has a dedicated Security Testing Center of Excellence (TCoE) that has developed methodologies, processes, templates, checklists, and guidelines for web applications, software products, networks, and the cloud.
 Connect with us to build the right security testing strategy for your organization.